Why aromatic molecules do their work, even when you can’t smell them

 Absorption through the skin is powerful enough

 A systematic review of 112 studies (Mwesigwa et al., Scientia Pharmaceutica, 2022) concluded: “Essential oils and their volatile constituents can penetrate through the skin as well as enhance penetration of different drugs from topical formulation into the lower skin layers.”
-So the effects are systemic, they influence your whole body, including your nervous system, your cellular processes and your hormonal balance.
+So the effects are systemic; they influence your whole body, including your nervous system, your cellular processes and your hormonal balance.

-Practical: how to use essential oils without a sense of smell
+In practice: how to use essential oils without a sense of smell

 Aromatic: